tetrateio/dmz-workshop/01-Tenancy/README.md

 envsubst < 01-Tenancy/01-tenant.yaml | tctl apply -f -
 ```

-Lets take a close look at the API Objects that defined the `Tenant`.
+Let's take a close look at the API Objects that defined the `Tenant`.

 1. Inspect the file `01-Tenancy/01-tenant.yaml`.
 This API Object is about as simple as it gets; the `organization` and `name` fields are the most relevant as these uniquely identify the tenant.
 ```yaml